jawuanlewis/hangman-web-app/README.md

 # hangman-web-app

 This is source code for my own personal, web-based version of the game **_Hangman_**.
-There will be four available themes of words to guess (sports, movies, video games, and fun phrases/idioms).
+There are 4 available themes of words for players to guess (sports, movies, video games, and fun phrases/idioms), with more to come in the future.

-**_NOTE_**: The project is currently in progress

-## Run Project
+## Running The Project

 Prerequisites